 Although this doesn’t mean that companies cannot eventually incorporate the profits earned from breakage after points expire into their bottom lines, it does mean that, at least in the short term, the value of rewards points must be factored into reports of revenue.
 For any company, depressions in revenue reports are an important concern, as they affect investor confidence and can change the market valuation of the organization.

-Like any other type of liability, loyalty program liability can affect the financial well-being of a company.
+Like any other type of liability, loyalty program redemption rates can affect the financial well-being of a company.
 Due to new regulations, businesses will now be forced to view rewards points as independent occurrences from the event that incurred them, and investors will view them as revenue deferred.
 This means that rewards points can bring down the revenue reports of a company at any given moment, even if, eventually, they come to increase them.

 Most importantly, however, effectively managing loyalty program liability requires measured, strategic, interdepartmental cooperation between accounting, financial and marketing departments — which is where we now turn our attention.